mooncaptain/AI-Lancet/README.md

 	3. ./Unlearning/ #For unlearning method, to meausre the model accuracy and the backdoor attack success rate.
 	    python3 unlearn_model.py

-# train your own backdoor model and evaluate
+# Train your own backdoor models and measure them.
 	You need delete "#!" in 3 files (train_backdoor_model.py，Restore_trigger.py ，Locate_EIneurons.py )
   1. BadNets #train the backdoor model
 	   (Four kinds of triggers(1,2,3,4)，target_label is the target backdoored class）